ryan-hamilton04/P2-Markov/README.md

 <details>
 <summary>Expand for details on getRandomText()</summary>

 This method should use the `HashMap` instance variable set during `setTraining()` and the `getFollows()` method to generate `length` words of random text one at a time according to the Markov model described in the intro section [What is a Markov Model?](#what-is-a-markov-model).

-You can use `BaseMarkov` as an example to adapt, for example, how to update the current `WordGram`, loop generating the random text, to see how to use the random number generator to get a random integer index up to a certain bound, etc. Your implementation should *not* loop over the words of the training text again.
+You can use `BaseMarkov` as an example to adapt, for example, how to update the current `WordGram`, loop generating the random text, to see how to use the random number generator to get a random integer index up to a certain bound, etc. Like `BaseMarkov`, in the event that there is a `WordGram` with no word that follows (i.e., `getFollows()` returns an empty list), you should choose a word at random from the training text.

+Unlike `BaseMarkov`, Your implementation should *not* loop over the words of the training text again every time it generates a next word.

 </details>